simonsobs/PSpipe/README.rst

 Resources available for Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Docker for Mac limits the resource available to 2Gb of RAM by default, This might cause the code to crash unexpectedly.
+Docker for Mac limits the resource available to 2Gb of RAM by default, This might cause the code to crash unexpectedly with a cryptic `Killed` message.
 It can easily be modified, click on the docker logo (top right of your screen), go in Preferences/Resources and increase the RAM allocated to Docker.